lizadaly/utopia-novels/books/unveiling-a-parallel/book.md

 % Unveiling a Parallel
-% Alice Ilgenfritz Jones and Ella Marchant
+% Alice Ilgenfritz Jones and Ella Merchant
 % 1893

 ---